Teresa Earnhardt: Earnhardt Ganassi Racing merger

 Teresa was unable to retain the sponsorships of Budweiser and U.S. Army, who pulled support following the exit of Earnhardt Jr. This was a major factor leading to the merger with Chip Ganassi Racing with Felix Sabates in November 2008 that formed Earnhardt Ganassi Racing.

 In 2010, the team won the Daytona 500 with Jamie McMurray.

 In 2014, Teresa's ownership of the EGR team was absorbed by Ganassi, which reverted the name back to Chip Ganassi Racing.
 When Chip Ganassi was asked why the team released her, he replied "Teresa was a good partner but she was no longer there.
 So I just bought her share of the team and reverted the name."

 Dale Earnhardt Inc. continues to operate in Mooresville, NC, as the parent company of the varied Earnhardt businesses, and Teresa works to continue her late husband's legacy through the work of the Dale Earnhardt Foundation.

 Trademark dispute

 In May 2016, Teresa sued stepson Kerry Earnhardt for using the Earnhardt name in his business venture.
 Kerry and his wife René were planning to market a line of homes and furniture under the name "The Earnhardt Collection".
 On July 27, 2017, Teresa won an appeal, which required the U.S. Trademark Trial and Appeal Board to clarify its decision to allow Kerry to use the name "Earnhardt Collection" in his business.
+Kerry Earnhardt ultimately won the case and the right to use “Earnhardt” in his business venture, as a surname cannot be trademarked.